art as advocacy

 Submitted artwork will be showcased in a community-centered exhibit in Chicago and preserved in a public digital archive.
 These platforms invite community members, educators, and the broader public to engage with the lived experiences of migrants through visual storytelling.
 By centering the voices of those most impacted, the program creates new pathways for connection, understanding, and collective action.

-We hope to offer a small honorarium for participant submissions.
+We hope to offer a small honorarium for submissions.
 Availability will be dependent on funding.

 Guest Artists